Parkinson's Centre for Integrated Therapy

 Parkinson’s disease is incurable, severely debilitating and the fastest growing brain condition with 1 in 37 people being diagnosed at some point in their lifetime.
 By 2065 that number is set to double which is why it is so important that investments into Parkinson’s therapies are made now to support those experiencing this devastating illness.

-Through this new approach to combined care, your kindness will help to establish a single and comprehensive care package that is tailored to individual need and is available in one single location.
+Through this new approach to combined care, your generosity will help us provide a single and comprehensive care package that is tailored to individual need and is available in one single location.

-Your support will help the Centre to offer hope to so many people, be they local to Kent or further afield, enabling us to share learnings from the Centre with the wider world and helping so many more people living with Parkinson’s to experience a better quality of life.
+Your support will help the Centre to offer hope to hundreds of people, be they local to Kent or further afield, enabling us to share our learnings with the wider world and helping so many more people living with Parkinson’s to experience a better quality of life.

 Will you join us in re-writing the future of Parkinson’s disease and the lives of those living with a Parkinson’s diagnosis?